zed-ex/CTD-1D-Documentation-Site/docs/ending.md

 ```

 ### def confirm_prompt(self)
-Confirm if player wishes to play again.
+Messagebox to confirm if the user wishes to play again.
+If yes, the method show_game() will be called.
+If no, the system will close and return the user to the terminal.
 ``` py
 def confirm_prompt(self):
     response = messagebox.askyesno("Play Again :))", "Are You Sure You Want To Play Again?")